to the Main Frrraction Guide→

 Modular iu:division, refined

-Fortunately, there is a way to immunize division against the ambiguity discussed above: The opportunity is provided by the fact that id absorbs all members of its associated group Ëid of transparent eulers.
-We can use that fact to neutralize the problem at its very source!
+Fortunately, there is finally a way to immunize division against the ambiguity that has inflicted modular division ever since Gauss: The opportunity is provided by the same fact that caused the problem in the first place: id absorbs all members of its associated group Ëid of transparent eulers.
+We can use it to neutralize the problem at the problem's very source!

-Moreover, in shares the absorbency of id , since in is euclidean-divisible by id which means in a very real sense that in contains id (as a factor) — but... if the id factor is removed from in in the process of separately calculating iq then n, deprived of id, would no longer be inoculated against the ambiguity caused by Ëid ; if that is done then the ambiguity gets carried over to inv_ud and thence to uq when multiplying by inv(ud) in the production of uq.
+The key is the Transparency Lemma: in shares the absorbency of id, since in is euclidean-divisible by id — which means that in contains id (as a factor).
+But... if the id portion of in is stripped from in in the process of separately calculating qi = in . /. id ... then n, deprived of its id portion, would no longer be inoculated against the ambiguity caused by Ëid .
+In the raw division process, the ambiguity got carried up to the no-longer-protected numerator when multiplying by inv(ëd⋅ud) during the separate production of qu.

-The final solution: Don't iu-factor n before multiplying by inv(ud), and don't iu-factor that result before euclidean dividing by id.
+The final solution: Do not iu-factor n before multiplying by inv(ud), and don't iu-factor that result before euclidean-dividing by id.
 Leaving the numerator intact in this way is supported by the

-In the real integers, the conclusion of the lemma is true without qualification.
-In the residual case it needs the qualification that c be a unit.
-The problem it avoids is that the product of two ints can be a unit — and ints (such as b in the lemma) do not ui-divide units.
+In the real integers, the lemma's conclusion is true without qualification.
+In the residual case some qualification is necessary to avoid the product of two ints (such as the int-factors of a and b) in the same prime-power stack becoming a unit — because ints (such as i in the lemma) do not ui-divide units.

 Note: There are minor variations of this algorithm which are not entirely equivalent but might deceptively seem to be.
 The present refined iu-division algorithm stands quite alone.